-EXECUTIVE DIRECTORS

-Name of director Position within the company's structure Profile

-Throughout his career, Bruce has shown great skill in the management and development of existing companies as well as in their expansion into new markets, at both domestic and international level and is highly valued for his strategic reasoning and his capacity to develop and execute systems and processes with the successful attainment of short and long-term goals.
+EXECUTIVE DIRECTORS Name of director Position within the company's structure Profile Throughout his career, Bruce has shown great skill in the management and development of existing companies as well as in their expansion into new markets, at both domestic and international level and is highly valued for his strategic reasoning and his capacity to develop and execute systems and processes with the successful attainment of short and long-term goals.
 Bruce holds the post of co-CEO and is also a member of the Board of Directors of Fluidra.

-Total number of executive directors 2
+Total number of ex xecutive directors 2

-% of total board 16.67
+Total number of executive directors 2 % of total board 16.67

 EXTERNAL PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented by the director or that proposed the director's appointment Profile Mr JOSÉ MANUEL VARGAS GÓMEZ RHÔNE CAPITAL LLC José Manuel Vargas has been a senior advisor at Rhône since 2006 and became a partner in November 2017.
+From April 2020, he is also Executive Chairman of Maxam.
 Previously he had been Chairman and CEO of Aena SME, SA, and led the restructuring process and partial privatization of the company and its IPO in 2015.
 He has also held the posts of CEO and Financial Director of Vocento and as a director of ABC.
 Prior to working in the communication sector, he had been financial director and general secretary of JOTSA (of the Philipp Holzmann group).
 José Manuel has served on a number of boards, such as those of the COPE radio station, Net TV and the newspaper Correo.
 In 2015 he won the prize for Best Executive of the Year awarded by the Spanish Executives Association (Asociación Española de Directivos -AED) and was named Person of the Year in the economic and financial field by Spanish economic newspaper El Economista.
 He graduated from the Complutense University of Madrid and holds a Law Degree from UNED.
 He is also a chartered accountant.
-In addition to Fluidra, Mr Vargas is currently a member of the Board of Directors of Maxam.
+Mr Vargas is currently also a member of the Board of Directors of Fluidra.